noahvlone/nyampah/README.md

 2. Open browser to: `http://127.0.0.1:8000/docs`
 3. Use the interactive interface to test the `/recommend` endpoint
 4. Verify you get a response like: `{"recommended_department":"Neurology"}`

-## Development

-To extend this application:

-1. Add new departments in the prompt template in `main.py`
-2. Modify the request model to include additional patient information
-3. Enhance error handling for specific edge cases